EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 !!!
 Info

-    When using a back-end where your home directory is not common to both the Open OnDemand host and the back-end, then, if your job creates files on the back-end, you will have to log into the back-end to view your files.
+    When using a back-end where your home directory is not common to botSSHh the Open OnDemand host and the back-end, then, if your job creates files on the back-end, you will have to log into the back-end to view your files.

-### Open SSH session to back-end on which job is running

-For 'Running' jobs, click the **Host** link to log into the back-end on which the job is running.

 ### Cancel a job